MJOAN/NRHL-Hack/README.md

 ## Nordstron Hautelook Hackathon
- - Build an application to find restaurants in the area
+ - Build application to find restaurants in the area

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).